walt-id/waltid-identity/waltid-libraries/protocols/waltid-openid4vc-wallet-mobile/docs/recovery-qualification.md

 first use, immediate reuse and use after expiry; the operator confirmed exactly two fingerprint prompts after the previous authorization window had expired.

-On the OnePlus, which does not advertise StrongBox, the same required configuration did not offer native or hardware creation options and left the test wallet without a signing identity.
-Samsung reported encrypted-cloud backup available.
-OnePlus reported it unavailable and refused a synthetic write without leaving a record.
+On the Android 12 device without StrongBox support, the same required configuration did not offer native or hardware creation options and left the test wallet without a signing identity.
+The StrongBox-capable Android 15 device reported encrypted-cloud backup available.
+The Android 12 device reported it unavailable and refused a synthetic write without leaving a record.
 These were availability checks, not cloud upload or delivery tests.

 All checks used an isolated application and temporary keys/records.
-Test wallets and Block Store records were deleted, and the newly installed test app was removed from Samsung.
+Test wallets and Block Store records were deleted, and the newly installed test app was removed from the StrongBox-capable device.
 Its accounts, screen lock and biometric enrollment were unchanged.
 This qualifies the tested StrongBox local-loss recovery and authorization cases;
 it does not qualify cross-device transport, cloud restore, or additional hardware, authorization and lifecycle combinations.